 Maybe all you need to do is to let the inflammation heal.
 If you already have back problems, maybe you should swap the squats for leg press at the angle of 45 degrees.

-Make sure you do not raise the knees to close to your body.
+Make sure you do not raise the knees too close to your body.
 You do not want the pelvis to lift from the seat since that can expose your lower back to additional pressure.

 Lift the upper body all the way until your spine is straightened but do not bend.
-If you can do this exercise without experiencing any pain, then you can still train your back muscles and gluteus quite well.
+If you can do this exercise without experiencing any pain, you can still train your back muscles and gluteus quite well.

 These are just a few tips that can help you avoid back pain while doing your workouts.
-In case you try all the tips we gave you and the pain is still there, you should consider completely excluding those exercises from your workout program or simply taking a short break from them until the inflammation calms down.
+In case you try all the tips we gave you, and the pain is still there, you should consider completely excluding those exercises from your workout program or simply taking a short break from them until the inflammation calms down.

-If the pain persists, then the problem is much bigger than a bad position during the exercises and you should go and see the specialist.
+If the pain persists, then the problem is much bigger than a bad position during the exercises, and you should go and see the specialist.